-The OLAP Client allows you to quickly analyze multidimensional data in a flattened, two-dimensional grid format or in specific graphs or maps, so that you can quickly find hidden problems, opportunities, and trends.
-The OLAP Client includes a full set of features to manipulate cubes:
+The OLAP client allows users to quickly analyze multidimensional data in a flattened, two-dimensional grid format or in specific graphs or maps, thus quickly finding hidden issues, opportunities, and trends.
+The OLAP client includes a full set of cube manipulation features:

-The Drill-down operation summarizes data to subsequent levels of a dimension hierarchy.
-Is like a Zoom on details on certain part of the cube.
-The OLAP cube “knows” the hierarchy of the dimension, so when the analyst issues a command to “drill down”, the cube knows the next level of data to be presented.
-For example, “Product”, can be explored in more detail by product category.
+The drill down operation summarizes data to lower levels of a dimension hierarchy.
+It functions as a kind of ‘zoom’ on the details of a certain part of the cube.
+The OLAP cube knows the dimension’s position in the hierarchy, so when the analyst issues a command to drill down, the cube can present the next level of data.
+For example, “Product” can be explored in more detail by drilling down to product category.

-This function rotates the data axis to view the data from different perspectives.
-User can just swap the rows and columns by a single click, or do a more complex operation by moving one of the row dimensions into the column dimension.
-If required, the system groups data with different dimensions.
+This function rotates the data axis, providing a different perspective to view data.
+The user can simply swap the rows and columns with a single click, or perform a more complex operation by moving one of the row dimensions into a column dimension.
+If required, the system will group data with different dimensions.

-Takes the current aggregation level of fact values and does a further aggregation on one or more of the dimensions.
-Dimensions have hierarchies or formula-based relationships of data within each dimension.
-The Roll-up or Consolidation process involves computing all of these data relationships for one or more dimensions, for example, adding up all Cities to get Total Zone data.
+Takes the current aggregation level of data values and aggregates one or more of the dimensions further.
+Dimensions have hierarchies or formula-based data relationships within each dimension.
+The roll-up process involves computing all of these data relationships for one or more dimensions in order to consolidate, e.g. , aggregating all cities to get total regional data.

-While such relationships are normally summations along a hierarchy, any type of computational relationship might be defined, such as “profit = sales – expenses”.
+While such relationships are normally sums in a hierarchy, any type of computational relationship might be defined, such as “profit = sales – expenses”.

-When presenting the resulting table, the OLAP Client automatically decreases the number of dimensions and/or removes row headers.
+When displaying the resulting table, the OLAP client automatically decreases the number of dimensions and/or removes row headers.

-The user can navigate easily across the cube by adding, moving or changing the order of dimensions and measures in the columns and rows boxes.
-The OLAP Client offers sophisticated filtering capabilities, allowing the user pre-select a set of values for one or more members of the dimensions.
-With the filtering capabilities, user can do Scoping, that is, restricting the view of database objects to a specified subset.
-Further operations, such as update or retrieve, will affect only the cells in the specified subset.
+The user can navigate easily across the cube by adding, moving or altering the order of dimensions and measurements in the rows and columns.
+The OLAP client offers sophisticated filtering capabilities, allowing the user to preselect a set of values for one or more members of a dimension.
+With this filtering, the user can perform Scoping, or restricting the view of database objects to a specified subset.
+Further operations, such as updating or retrieval, affect only the cells in the specified subset.

-Using the Nesting display technique, the user can view the results of a multi-dimensional query that returns a sub-cube, i.e., more than a two-dimensional slice or page.
-The column/row labels will display the extra dimensionality of the output by nesting the labels describing the members of each dimension.
-For example, the display’s columns may be:
+Using the Nesting display technique, the user can view the results of a multidimensional query that returns a subcube, i.e., more than a two-dimensional slice or page.
+The row/column labels will display the output’s extra dimensions by nesting the labels which describe the members of each dimension.
+For example, the display columns may be: